 - 2a) Any person may compete in a WCA competition if they: - 2a1) Comply with WCA Regulations. - 2a2) Meet the competition requirements, which must be clearly announced before the competition. - 2a3) Are not suspended from participation by the WCA. - 2a4) Comply with all reasonable safety measures deemed necessary by the WCA Delegate, which must be clearly announced before the competition. - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete. - 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events). - 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team. - 2c2) Returning competitors must provide personal information consistent with their WCA profile.
-If a competitor wishes to change of update their personal information between competitions (e.g. a change of nationality, name, or gender), they must contact the WCA Results Team. - 2d) A competitor's name, country, gender, and competition results are considered public information.
+If a competitor wishes to change or update their personal information between competitions (e.g. a change of nationality, name, or gender), they must contact the WCA Results Team. - 2d) A competitor's name, country, gender, and competition results are considered public information.
 All other personal information is considered confidential, and must not be disclosed to outside organizations/persons without the consent of the competitor. - 2e) Competitors must represent a country of which they hold citizenship.
-The WCA Delegate should verify citizenship by means o documents (e.g. a passport) at their first competition.
+The WCA Delegate should verify citizenship by means of documents (e.g. a passport) at their first competition.
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board. - 2e1) The eligible countries are defined by the WCA List of Recognized Countries. - 2e2) Competitors with updates to their citizenship status may change their country of representation before or at their first competition of a calendar year.
 Exception: if the competitor loses citizenship of the country which they were previously representing, they must change the country of representation before or at their next competition (see Regulation 2c2). - 2e3) Competitors who have no citizenship may compete as "Stateless". - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner. - 2g) Competitors must remain quiet when inside the designated competition area.
-Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing. - 2g3) Competitors in a Competitor Waiting Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
-Penalty: disqualification of the competitor(s) from the event, at the discretion of the WCA Delegate. - 2h) Competitors must be fully dressed while in the competition venue.
-At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing. - 2i) While inspecting or solving, competitors must not use electronics or audio equipment (e.g. cell phones, MP3 players, dictaphones additional lighting) apart from the Stackmat timer or stopwatch.
-Penalty: disqualification of the attempt (DNF). - 2i1) Competitors may use non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
-Thi includes: - \ 2i1a) Medical/physical aids worn by the competitor (e.g. glasses, wrist brace).
-As an exception to Regulation 2i, medical aids may be electronic if the competitor does not have comfortable non-electronic alternatives (e.g. if the competitor has a personal hearing aid or pacemaker). - \ 2i1b) Earplugs and earmuffs (but not electronic headphones and earbuds). - \ 2i1c) Hand warmers. - \ 2i1d) Food and drink.
+Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing. - 2g3) Competitors in a group in progress must not communicate with other competitors in the group about the scrambled states of the group, unless all such competitors are not eligible for any further attempts in the group.
+Penalty: disqualification of the competitor(s) from the event, at the discretion of the WCA Delegate.
+Exception: For 3x3x3 Fewest Moves, competitors that have finished their attempt may share the scramble sequence with anyone who is not actively competing in the relevant attempt.